ArrowrIcon Home icon

 Flour

-Flour in bags was always available which led to an increase in home cooking.
+Flour in bags was almost always available in the shops which led to an increase in home cooking.
 Cakes, pies, tarts, dumplings were all cooked at home - using dried eggs in place of fresh eggs.
-I can't ever remember having 'shop made' cakes or pies.
-Much of this grain for the flour came from Canada at a great cost in human life for merchant seamen.
-If we left anything on our plates, we were reminded of the men who had died in getting it to us.
+I can't ever remember having 'shop made' cakes or pies in my 1940s childhood.
+Much of the grain for the flour came from Canada at a great cost in human life for merchant seamen.
+If we left anything on our plates, we were reminded of the men who had died getting it to us.

 Peter Johnson